Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Dependence on metric

 \section{Dependence on metric}

-We already know that quasi-isometry of warped cones does not imply quasi-isometry of groups or a homeomorphism of the spaces acted upon, but if the the quasi-isometry is induced by a continuous map $f$, then the groups must be virtually isomorphic and the virtual isomorphism commutes with $f$ (\cref{isomorphism of groups}).
+We already know that quasi-isometry of warped cones does not imply quasi-isometry of their defining groups or homeomorphism of the spaces acted upon, but if the quasi-isometry is induced by a continuous map $f$, then the groups must be virtually isomorphic and the virtual isomorphism commutes with $f$ (\cref{isomorphism of groups}).
 One can ask whether the converse holds.

 \begin{question} If two actions are similar, are the respective warped cones quasi-isometric? \end{question}

 This also turns out to be false, in the strongest possible sense.